-At the time of publication, refinery input and output figures for 2018 were not available and they have therefore been estimated by IEA Secretariat.
+At the time of publication of the 2021 edition, refinery input and output figures for 2019 were not available and they have therefore been estimated by IEA Secretariat.
 These values may differ significantly from actual figures published later in Singapore's official sources.
+The 2018 refinery input and output became available, leading to revisions of the numbers published in the 2020 edition.